 }

-YOUR_API_KEY is your Batch Dev or Live API key.
-You'll find the API keys needed to set up the SDK in ⚙ Settings → General:
+YOUR_API_KEY is your SDK API Key.
+You'll find it in ⚙ Settings → General.

-These API keys must not be mistaken for the APNS environment Batch will output to the Xcode logs when starting.
+This API key must not be mistaken for the APNS environment Batch will output to the Xcode logs when starting.
 The environment depends on the app's provision, not on the Batch API Key used.

 Testing your integration